open-feature/flagd/docs/reference/grpc-sync-service.md

 If you specify a `selector` in the gRPC sync request, the gRPC service will attempt match the provided selector value to a source, and stream just the flags identified in that source.
 For example, if `selector` is set to `myFlags.json`, service will stream flags observed from `myFlags.json` file.
+Note that, to observe flags from `myFlags.json` file, you may use startup option `uri` like `--uri myFlags.json` or `source` option `--sources='[{"uri":"myFlags.json", provider":"file"}]`.
-And the request will fail if there is no flag source matching the requested `selector`. flagd provider implementations expose the ability to define the `selector` value.
+And the request will fail if there is no flag source matching the requested `selector`.

+flagd provider implementations expose the ability to define the `selector` value.
+Please consider below example for Java,

 ```java
 final FlagdProvider flagdProvider =